reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

   token: ${LOGZIO_TOKEN}
 ```

 Here, we're declaring the `logzio.token` configuration property to be set to the value of the environment variable `LOGZIO_TOKEN`.
-We could have used the environment variable directly in the `logback-spring.xml` file, but it's good practice to declare all configuration properties that a Spring Boot application needs in the `application.yml` file, so that the properties are easier to find and modify.
+We could have used the environment variable directly in the `logback-spring.xml` file, but it's good practice to declare all configuration properties that a Spring Boot application needs in the `application.yml` file so that the properties are easier to find and modify.

 ### Starting the Application in a Specific Profile